ccc31807/Privateer/README.md

 The Right’s appeals to “the family” resonate in part because our oligarchic political system leaves families in the cold, allowing child poverty to soar even as parents spend long and exhausting hours working outside the home.
 Any effort to save our commons and restore a sense of public spiritedness must include a material response to the significant challenges that parents face.

 *NOTE 25: Again, too much to unpack.
-I believe that parents should love, education, and instill moral values in their children.
+I believe that parents should love, educate, and instill moral values in their children.
 The family is the basis for a civilized society, and by "family" I mean a married couple, male and female, in a monogamous, permanent union, living together and providing both paternal and maternal role models to their children.
 It is indubitably the responsibility of the schools to act as an adunct to parents in order to instill these values in the children.
-It's the responsibility of the parents to education their children --- all the schools can do is support the parents.*
+It's the responsibility of the parents to educate their children --- all the schools can do is support the parents.*

 We need to work fast to reclaim the places where we give one another the benefit of the doubt and collaborate in spite of our differences.
 Democrats can still enter the battlefield and expose the Right’s deceitful efforts to turn the public against itself.
 As MacLean argues, the movement Buchanan authored wants to save capitalism from democracy.
 We can counter it if we are willing to fight to save democracy — beginning with schools — from capitalism.